maricsnel/WeeklySQLChallenge/Week 7.md

 ORDER BY
     segment_name;
 ```
-This query calculates the percentage split of revenue by product within each segment.
-The ```Segments``` CTE calculates the revenue for each product within a segment, while the ```Total``` CTE calculates the total revenue for each segment.
-The main query then computes the revenue split percentage for each product within its segment.
+- CTE "Segments":
+  - This CTE calculates the revenue generated by each product within segments.
+  - It calculates the sum of the product of "QTY" (quantity) and "Price" for each product within each segment.

+- CTE "Total":
+  - This CTE calculates the total revenue generated within each segment.
+  - It calculates the sum of the product of "QTY" and "Price" for all products within each segment.

+- The main query:
+  - The calculation for the revenue split percentage is done by dividing the product's revenue by the total revenue for the segment and then multiplying by 100.
+  - The `JOIN` clause combines the "Segments" CTE with the "Total" CTE based on the segment name.

 | segment_name | product_name                | revenue_split |
 |--------------|-----------------------------|---------------|